Conclave: Proclamation

-I announce to you with great joy;we have a Pope:The most eminent and most reverend Lord,Lord [given name]Cardinal of the Holy Roman Church [surname]who has taken the name [papal name].

 During the announcement for Pope Benedict XVI's election, the protodeacon, Cardinal Jorge Medina, first greeted the crowds with "Dear brothers and sisters" in several different languages before proceeding to the Latin announcement.
-This was not done when Pope Francis was elected.
+This was not done when Pope Francis and Pope Leo XIV were elected.

 In the past, the protodeacon has himself been elected pope.
 In such an event, the announcement is made by the next senior deacon, who has thus succeeded as protodeacon.
 The last time the cardinal protodeacon was elected was in 1513, when Giovanni de Medici was elected as Pope Leo X and the next senior cardinal deacon Alessandro Farnese (the future Pope Paul III) made the announcement.
 After the election of Pope Leo XIII in 1878, Protodeacon Prospero Caterini appeared and started to make the announcement but was physically incapable of completing it, so another made it for him.